MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/quick-start-meetings-live-events.md

 - Terms and conditions custom question
 - Presenter bio
 - Banner logo and predefined color
-- Registration overview and management.
+- Advanced registration capabilities: manual approval, waitlist, registration date and time limit
-  For each event, a summary of registration status with lists of attendees in different registration states--depending on which registration features have been enabled.
+- Registration overview and management: For each event, a summary of registration status with lists of attendees in different registration states--depending on which registration features have been enabled.

-Note that some webinar 2.0 features will only be available with a Teams Premium license.
-For more information, see **INCLUDE LINK TO ROADMAP AND/OR LICENSING DOC.**
+For more information about feature availability and licensing, see **INCLUDE LINK TO  LICENSING DOC.**

-While both versions of webinars will continue to be available, you'll want to start using the new policy to take advantage of new functionality as it becomes available.
+You'll want to start using the new policy to take advantage of new functionality as it becomes available.

 For more information about functionality and how to set up webinars, see [Set up webinars](set-up-webinars.md).